kaverikb/Face-Recognition-Service/README.md

 ## Gallery

-4 Identities with 5 images each = 20 embeddings in databas
+4 Identities with 5 images each = 20 embeddings in database

 ## Quick Start